bartekjaszczak/distinct-nvim/README.md

+# ❗This repository has been moved❗

+This colour scheme is now developed [here](https://gitlab.com/bartekjaszczak/distinct-nvim).

 # distinct.nvim

 **Distinct** is neovim colour scheme with distinctive, vibrant colours.
 It is partially inspired by my previous theme - [gruv-vsassist.nvim](https://github.com/bartekprtc/gruv-vsassist.nvim).
 It has a bit of gruvboxy tone to it.